MF Global's Europe clients fume, U.S. breathes easier

 In Britain, administrators KPMG said 954,000 positions were open out of the 1.6 million positions in place when MF Global Holdings filed for bankruptcy protection on October 31.

-ICE, meanwhile, canceled plans to auction off remaining contracts held by MF Global in Britain and smaller clients were heard to have trouble finding new brokers.
+ICE, meanwhile, cancelled plans to auction off remaining contracts held by MF Global in Britain and smaller clients were heard to have trouble finding new brokers.

 In U.S. markets on Monday, overall activity remained orderly despite worries that a rush to cover margin requirements could lead to heightened volatility.
 While corn and wheat saw some of the highest trade since August, activity in other markets was relatively muted.